just-the-docs/just-the-docs-tests/_navigation/relative-url.md

 ---
-title: Relative URLs ✅
+title: Relative URLs
 ---

-# Navigation URLs are relative ✅
+# Relative URLs

-Check that the generated HTML does _not_ contain the string `href="http` for the generated navigation links in:

-- ✅ Navigation panel

-- ✅ Table of contents

-- ✅ Breadcrumbs
+1. Open an editor on the HTML of [a page with a parent and children](/navigation/grandparent/ac).

+1. Check that the only occurrences of the string `"http` are in `head`, `svg`, and `footer` elements. ✅